radiantlogic-v8/documentation-new/documentation/sys-admin-guide/radiantone-universal-directory-attribute-encryption.md

 5. Click **Save**.

->**Note – LDIFZ files generated with the old encryption key are no longer usable.**
+>[!note] LDIFZ files generated with the old encryption key are no longer usable.

 ### Requiring LDIFZ for Exports

 The Secure LDIF Export option allows you to enforce the use of the encrypted LDIFZ format when exporting entries from the Directory Browser tab.
 With this setting enabled, using the unencrypted LDIF format for exports is not supported.

->**Note – Enabling secure LDIF exports requires first defining an LDIFZ encryption key.
-See the [Changing an Encryption Key](#changing-an-encryption-key) section for more information.**
+>[!note] Enabling secure LDIF exports requires first defining an LDIFZ encryption key.
+See the [Changing an Encryption Key](#changing-an-encryption-key) section for more information.

 To enable the secure LDIF export option: